angela-d/brain-dump/sysadmin/jailing-sftp-users-directory.md

 > drwxr-xr-x 3 root root 4096 Apr  7 19:45 /home/usernametocreate

 ### Does the user need SSH stuff?
 If not, skip this! (until the SSH config)
+If they only need sftp for uploading of files and nothing else -- skip.

 Explanation of flags:
 - `-m` - Permission bits
 - `c` - character file